Complaints Against Councillors

 Parish and Town Councils can determine their own code and therefore if you wish to obtain a copy you will need to contact the relevant Town or Parish Council direct - to view their contact details.

 You need to send/email us your complaint, in writing, by filling in a complaint form (PDF, 44.39KB, 4 pages).
 The form will help ensure that you are sending us all the information we need.
 You can either use the form or write a letter that covers all the points in the form.
 Please send any documents that support your complaint with your form or letter.

-If you have any questions or need any help filling in this form, please contact Mrs Jennifer Beresford, Lead Democratic Services Officer, by using our online ' send a message to service' form or by using the information provided in the 'Contact' tab above.
+If you have any questions or need any help filling in this form, please contact Democratic Services, by using our online ' send a message to service' form or by using the information provided in the 'Contact' tab above.